At some point in the life of your business, it’s bound to happen.

 ● The typical method of stealing involves check forgery or unauthorized payments.

-One of the most surprising things the Marquet International study revealed about embezzlers was that they were thought to be loyal, long-term employees who had a great deal of trust from others.
+One of the most surprising things the Marquet International study revealed about embezzlers was that they were considered loyal, long-term employees with great trust in others.
 These employees had a reputation of being dedicated and worked long hours, and they were viewed as “too good to be true” employees.

-The impact of embezzlement and fraud is especially troubling when it comes to small businesses.
+The impact of embezzlement and fraud is especially troubling for small businesses.
 Preventing embezzlement at a small company is much more difficult due to the lack of resources.

 Know the Reasons Why Employee Embezzlement Happens